Difference Between Layer 2 and Layer 3 Switches in Computer Networking System:

 The hosts connected to two or more different switches can be connected within the same VLAN even if they are not connected physically as VLAN behave as virtual LAN network.
 Therefore, hosts, that are connected with different switches can share the same broadcast domain.

-The below network topology is not using VLAN technique:
+The below network topology is not using the VLAN technique:

 Without VLAN, the broadcast message sent from host 1 will reach to all the network components of the network.